 The accompanying LWB is short, but good.
 A brief interpretation of one or two sentences is given for each card and - like the enigmatic wisdom hidden in fortune cookies – these statements can be as significant as you allow them to be.
 In that way, they provide useful sparks for thoughts about a card’s message and in many cases are surprisingly enlightening.
 This can be illustrated with the description for the 4 of Wands, which says: “A job is well done when all we have done is what needed to be done and no more.”
 The card shows a house perched high up on rickety stilts.
 It’s a ramshackle, topsy-turvy-looking house but a house nonetheless.
 To me, this card is symbolic of the concept of “enough” and of recognizing when to step back and appreciate what we’ve achieved.
 How often do we continue to strive for perfection long after our efforts can make any real difference, because we don’t feel what we’ve done is good enough?

 In this way, the cards’ meanings are not set in stone but rather hidden beneath layers of colourful silk, to be unwrapped by each reader.
 Ultimately, the Universal Fantasy is a wonderful gift – passed from the imagination of its creator to the imagination of its readers, and it’s down to us to discover and explore the delights it holds.

 Lynda Cowles runs Tarot Chest, an online store specializing in tarot and related goodies.
 In 2007, she wrote and co-produced the beginner's DVD, Tarot Stripped Bare, and she can regularly be found musing at her Archertarot blog.
 She is currently writing her first tarot book.

-See the card images of Universal Fantasy Tarot or find out the details.
+See card images from the Universal Fantasy Tarot